unixpickle/learn-nerf/README.md

 I use a simple format for storing rendered views of the scene.
 Each frame is stored as a PNG file, and each PNG has an accompanying JSON file describing the camera view.

-For easy experimentation, I create a Go program to render an arbitrary `.stl` file as a collection of views in the supported data format.
+For easy experimentation, I created a Go program to render an arbitrary `.stl` file as a collection of views in the supported data format.
 To run this program, install [Go](https://go.dev/doc/install) and run `go get .` inside of [simple_dataset/](simple_dataset) to get the dependencies.
 Next, run

 ```
 $ go run . /path/to/model.stl data_dir